 So, the first blind spot we have as leaders is this: Making ourselves the exception to the rule.
-In college I took a philosophy class on ethics.
+In college, I took a philosophy class on ethics.
 One philosopher I studied was a guy named John Stuart Mill who taught a concept called “utilitarianism” He reasoned that what was right is what was best for the majority.
 So, if you took any behavior and made it universal, you’d ask yourself, “What if everyone did this, would it be a good or bad thing?
-If it was a good for all, it is right and ethical.
+If it was good for all, it is right and ethical.
 It if wasn’t, it would be wrong and unethical.

 Believe it or not, that simple test is good for every leader.
 Far too often leaders make themselves the exception.
 We all need to ask that utilitarian question – “What if everyone did what I’m doing or said what I’m saying?”
 If it’s not okay for others to do it, why is it okay for me to do it?

 Our own pride leads us to exceptionalism (my word).
-We act one way but expect others to tow the line.
+We act one way but expect others to toe the line.
 My agenda is more important than the other person’s.
 And we come up with all kinds of excuses.
 “I was tired,” or “I’m overworked,” or “It won’t make a difference.”

 When we make ourselves the exception to the rule it shows up in all the wrong places.

 - I can shine that meeting, but when I’m in charge, but I want everyone there.

 - I can miss a deadline, but my staff better have their work done on time.

 - I can balk at the Conference’s standards and expectations, but others better meet mine!